Lab Members

 Former Research Assistant

-Presently a data coordinator at Baylor Medical Center
+Presently a clinical research coordinator at Baylor Medical Center

 Sarah Klausner